Aashishsharma/Learnings/React/hooks/hooks.md

 - Similarities
     1. Both props and state are plain JS objects
-    2. Both state and props changes trigger a render update
+    2. Both state and props changes trigger a render update - (only is the prop is changed in the parent component, then only child-rerenders, if prop is changed in child component, child component doesn't re-render)
 - Differences
-    1. State is mutable, props are not
+    1. State is mutable, props are not -
-    2. Component cannot change it's props, state can be changed
+    2. Component cannot change it's props, state can be changed - (both can be changed, but updaing props in child component doesn't cause re-render)
 - Which to use when
     If a Component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise it should  just be a prop for that Component.